Morris88826/MACHINE-LEARNING/README.md

 # Machine Learning
 ## Overview
-This is the repository for the course CSCE 633 - Machine Learning at Texas A&M University (Fall 2024) taught by Professor [Bobak Mortazavi](https://engineering.tamu.edu/cse/profiles/mortazavi-bobak.html).
+This is the repository for the course CSCE 633 - Machine Learning at Texas A&M University (Spring 2024) taught by Professor [Bobak Mortazavi](https://engineering.tamu.edu/cse/profiles/mortazavi-bobak.html).
 The course provides a comprehensive introduction to the fundamentals and advanced concepts in machine learning, focusing on both theoretical foundations and practical applications.

 ## Lectures
 ### Linear Models